ashkan-pirmani/ashkan-pirmani.github.io/_projects/1_project.md

 ## Final Thoughts ❤️

 This journey wouldn’t have been possible without the incredible collaboration of researchers, clinicians, and organizations worldwide.
-From tech partners like `QMENTA` and `AWS` to the patients who trusted us with their data—you made this vision a reality.

 If you’re curious to dive deeper into the technical details or see the full results, check out our paper: [The Journey of Data Within a Global Data Sharing Initiative](https://doi.org/10.2196/48030) (JMIR Medical Informatics, 2023).